jmdvella/cinema4d-scripts/README.md

 <br />

-JV_ResetAxisFrom3dsmax.py
+JV_FlipYZAxis.py
-- Flips Z/Y Axis for FBX models imported from 3dsmax (or other instances where Z/Y is flipped).
+- Flips Z/Y Axis for imported FBX models with inverted axis (such as 3dsmax).
 - Works for Nulls, Nested Nulls & Polygon objects.
-- Make sure you reset transform/xforms on all objects before grouping and exporting from 3dsmax.
+- Make sure you reset transform/xforms on all objects before grouping and exporting to FBX.